 NOTE: There is to be NO practice or test shots fired the day of the competition.

 9.1 First Round.
-All contestants entered in the competition will be presented with 25 targets in the first round.
+All contestants entered in the competition will shoot at 25 targets in the first round.

 9.2 Contestants who break 22 or more targets will move to a second round of 25 targets.